4 minute read

 • Aligning with GCP CCM’s requirement to separate pod IP ranges within the node subnet.

-To create a DualStack cluster, rely on the spec.networking.ipFamilies field to specify the desired stack.
-Below is an example of a DualStack shoot configuration:
+To create a dual-stack cluster, both IP families (IPv4,IPv6) need to be specified under spec.networking.ipFamilies.
+Below is an example of a dual-stack shoot cluster configuration:

 apiVersion: core.gardener.cloud/v1beta1